-MUSC 127 History of Rock and Roll: D (5)
+MUSC 127 History of Rock and Roll: D (5) HUMANITIES

 This course provides a general survey of the development and evolution of rock and roll from its roots to the present.
 The goal of the course is to familiarize the student with the social and historical context of the development of rock and roll, and to recognize and appreciate the major performers and styles of rock and roll in performance.
-Prerequisite: Appropriate placement or grade of 2.0 or higher in ENGL 099.
+Prerequisite: ENGL 099 with a "C" or higher (or placement into ENGL& 101).